-Payments may be made online here [insert hyperlink to online payment page.]
+Payments may be made online beginning in October.
 You must have your tax bill number and account number to make payment.
 If you do not have this information available, please contact our Property Tax Division at (859) 252-1771.
 Online payment may be made with any major credit card (Visa, Mastercard, American Express, or Discover) or by a direct debit from your checking or savings account.
 A convenience fee applies to online payments and you will have an opportunity to review these fees before proceeding with your payment.
 Please note that convenience fees are charged by financial institutions for processing your transaction and that the Office of Sheriff receives no portion of these charges.

 The Office of Sheriff is unable to accept installment payments on any property tax bill.
 Payment in full must be received in order to be processed and any partial payments will be returned to the issuer.

 If your mortgage company has requested to receive your property tax bill for the current tax year, you will receive an informational letter instead of a tax bill.
 However, if you receive a tax bill and believe your mortgage company should be making payment, please contact your lender immediately for instructions.
 If you require a duplicate copy of your tax bill for your lender, please contact our Property Tax Division at (859) 252-1771 and we will be pleased to provide you or your lender with a copy.